zmike/zmike.github.io/_posts/2020-10-05-back-to-basics.md

 As I mentioned in a previous post, zink then applies these descriptors to a newly-allocated, max-size descriptor set object from an allocator pool located on the batch object.
 Every time a draw command is triggered, a new [VkDescriptorSet](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDescriptorSet.html) is allocated and updated using these steps.

 ## First Level Refactoring Target
 As I touched on briefly in a previous post, the first change to make here in improving descriptor handling is to move the descriptor pools to the program objects.
-This lets zink create smaller descriptor sets which are likely going to end up using less memory than these giant ones.
-Here's the code used for creating descriptor sets prior to refactoring:
+This lets zink create smaller descriptor pools which are likely going to end up using less memory than these giant ones.
+Here's the code used for creating descriptor pools prior to refactoring:
 ```c
 #define ZINK_BATCH_DESC_SIZE 1000
 VkDescriptorPoolSize sizes[] = {